Back to all articles

 Administrative

 While these charges are common, some providers don’t include them.
-Choosing an annuity without this extra cost keeps more money working for you, which can improve your net returns over time.
+Choosing an annuity without this extra cost helps keep more money working for you, which can improve your net returns or growth over time.

 Upfront

 Upfront fees are one-time commissions built into the annuity’s cost.
-These fees may appear as sales loads and are a percentage — typically from 1% to 8% — of the total principal and come out of your initial deposit.
-For example, a $100,000 deposit with an upfront commission of 5% would cost you $5,000.
-This fee would reduce your initial lump sum that goes into the annuity, so your actual investment amount would be $95,000.
+These fees may appear as sales loads and are a percentage — typically from 1% to 8% — and are built into the product.
+This means your principal is not reduced by this percentage as it is already factored into the product.

 Products like Gainbridge annuities, which you can purchase directly online without going through a third party or agent, are an exception to this rule.
 Gainbridge® charges you no commission.